voxoco/k8s/README.md

 `up`
 ----------
 This takes care of the whole install process.
-Supported namespaces are `production`, and `staging`
 * Create any google managed certs provided via command line args
 * Create firewall rules for both `external-sip` and `external-rtp` traffic (both node pools)
 * Obtain the MultiClusterIngress config cluster (since there can only be one)